 5. Pay More Than The Minimum Payment Each Month

-Another great way to pay off your debt faster is to make more than the minimum payment each month.
+Another great way to pay off your debt faster, especially high-interest debt, is to make more than the minimum payment each month.

 If you make only the minimum payment, you’ll end up paying a lot in interest and it will take much longer to pay off your debt.

 However, if you make even a small extra payment each month, you can save a lot of money in interest and pay off your debt much faster.